SEA ROOTS WORKSHOP FAQ

 Q: Who are your teachers?

-A: All of our teachers come from various levels of teaching backgrounds and are made up of teams with native speakers who are fluent in the language, hold teaching, facilitation and community experience.
-Please note that the Khmer and Viet teams are pilots since Fall 2018.
+A: All of our teachers come from various levels of teaching backgrounds and are made up of teams with native speakers who are fluent in the language and have a wealth of teaching, facilitation, and community experience.

-Q: What level of Hmong/Khmer/Lao/Viet language are the classes?
+Q: What level of language fluency do I need in order to take the class?

 Q: What do I need to have ready for the class?

-A: Bring an open and growth mindset, pencils, notebook and folder.
+A: Bring an open and patient mindset, pencil, notebook, and a working laptop and internet.
+Review the student tech requirements here.
 And don’t forget grace.
-Classes will be intensive, but they’re engaging and fun and you are part of a lasting cohort community.
+Classes will be intensive, but they’re engaging and fun and you are part of a lasting and supportive cohort community.

 Q: How many hours a week should I expect to study?